vniow/laser-arkanoids/readme.md

 ## What is this

-I've been tecahing myself programming using the [laser-dac library](https://github.com/Volst/laser-dac) and I decided it would be a great idea to make a game of Breakout.
+I've been tecahing myself programming using the [laser-dac library](https://github.com/Volst/laser-dac) and decided it would be a great idea to make a game of Breakout.

-**Note:** I do not have a laser to test this.
-Do you?
-Let's get in touch.
+**Note:** Lasers are expensive but coding is free.
+The `laser-dac` library supports adding ILDA lasers via the Ether Dream, Helios, LaserCube, or other DACs.
+If you have the right equipment and want to test it out, let's get in touch.

 **Another Note:** This code is VERY MUCH not optimised.
 Honestly it's a miracle it works at all.

 # How to use

 0. Ensure you've got `node` and `npm` set up.
 I'm using node v18 LTS and npm 8.15.
 1. Clone the repo

+- optional: add your laser DAC in Levels.ts

 2. `cd` to `/src`
 3. Run `npm i`
 4. Run `npm run build`